icecube/icetray-public/dataio/resources/docs/serialization.rst

 .. note::

-   The static const assignment and the `BOOST_CLASS_VERSION` macro need to be in the header file (.h) that defines your class/structure.
+   The static const assignment and the :c:macro:`!BOOST_CLASS_VERSION` macro need to be in the header file (.h) that defines your class/structure.

 ...and modify the serialize method accordingly::